mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 While early use of microworlds as a "acceptable" authentic-ish a concept endorsed in literature on authentic approaches [].

-The work here of creating and coding in role and creating a playful context and language mirrors work done in learning languages to reduce learner anxiety by leveraging  [@piazzoli_process_2011; @stinson_dol_2006].
+The work here of creating and coding in role and creating a playful context and language mirrors work done in learning languages to reduce learner anxiety by leveraging the potential for drama processes to create positive "affective spaces".  [@piazzoli_process_2011; @stinson_dol_2006].
-PERHAPS MOVE THIS UP OR TO LIT REVIEW
+PERHAPS MOVE THIS UP OR TO LIT REVIEW - ALSO THE TERM AFFECTIVE SPACE IS NOT WIDELY USED - FIND PARALLEL IN MOE

 This invites further work to explore on the value of drama processes to act as a bridge to cover the gap between novice skills and the value of engaging in practices in a realistic a way as  possible.

 Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.